Malsag Uzhakhov

 According to his lawyer, Dzhabrail Kuriyev, Uzhakhov has a number of serious chronic diseases: diabetes mellitus and arterial hypertension.

-In late December 2019, a case was opened on organising the activities of an extremist community.
+D late December 2019, a case was opened on organising the activities of an extremist community.

 On 16 March 2021, he went on hunger strike and refused to participate in the trial in connection with the return of Zarifa Sautieva from house arrest to the pre-trial detention centre.
 On 23 March, he stopped the hunger strike after appeals from the public.

 On 15 December, he was sentenced to nine years in a general regime colony.
+He was released on 27 February 2026.